 Based on size discrepancy alone, if there is an accident involving a large truck and a typical passenger car, the likelihood of sustaining a significant injury increases for passengers of the smaller vehicle.
 Injured people should always seek medical treatment immediately following an accident, even if they seem fine at the time of the accident.
 Without a complete medical evaluation, many types of problems such as whiplash, internal injuries, or other traumas may not be immediately evident until sometime after the event.
 Additional health complications may arise if treatment is delayed.

 Being hit by a truck can cause severe, if not fatal, injuries.
-Common types of truck accident injuries include:
+Common types of Michigan truck accident injuries include: